ibm-cloud-docs/apps/ts_apps.md

 This problem occurs because the API endpoint of the region that you want to work with isn't specified, and the organization you're looking for might be in a different region.
 {: tsCauses}

-If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the `cf` command line interface, enter the `cf api` command and specify the API endpoint of the region.
+If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the Cloud Foundry command line interface, enter the `cf api` command and specify the API endpoint of the region.
 For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} Europe United Kingdom region:
 {: tsResolve}

 ```